The Best Errors & Omissions Insurance Companies for 2026

 Errors and omissions coverage is an unavoidable purchase for some business types, but for others, business owners may be debating whether E&O insurance is worthwhile.
 Below are some of the major pros and cons to think about when considering whether to obtain coverage.

 On the plus side, errors and omissions coverage can be important for establishing and growing a construction or real estate business.
-Many construction and real estate businesses are required to hold certain types or amounts of liability coverage as a condition of licensure or operation in a state, so getting a business off the ground may involve obtaining E&O insurance.
+While many real estate professionals must hold E&O insurance to obtain a state license, construction businesses are more commonly required to carry general liability coverage for licensure.
+For contractors, obtaining E&O insurance is frequently a condition of specific client contracts or a necessity for firms providing design-build services.
 It’s also helpful for bringing in clients: liability coverage may be a condition of contracts with certain clients, but even if not, having an E&O policy can provide potential customers with the assurance that they will be compensated if your work isn’t top quality.

 Another benefit of E&O insurance is that it frequently includes support for risk management and legal services.
 Policyholders don’t want to spend time dealing with claims and legal defense, and insurers are financially motivated to minimize how often they pay out costly claims.
 To satisfy these interests, insurers increasingly connect their policyholders to risk management services that proactively help them minimize the types of mistakes that lead to claims under an E&O policy.
 When claims are filed, many insurers have a network of attorneys who specialize in liability claims and can take on the legal processes on policyholders’ behalf.